EricLeeCodes/PasswordKeepR/README.md

 ##### Tech Stack 💻
 PasswordKeepR is full-stack application that uses PostgreSQL relational database system and Express to manage the backend.
-Front-end has been build using bootstrap framework along with EJS, CSS, SASS and Javascript.
+Front-end has been build using bootstrap framework along with EJS, CSS and Javascript.

 # Add screenshots here ⬇️